-Graduate Probation, Disqualification, and Reinstatement
+Graduate Probation and Disqualification Reinstatement

 |Definition:||It is the policy of California State University San Marcos to place graduate students on academic or administrative probation when their overall work is less than satisfactory, as reflected in a deficient cumulative grade point average, or other failure to make adequate academic progress.
-Graduate students are dismissed from the university through academic disqualification when the conditions needed to achieve good standing are not met in a timely fashion.
+Graduate students are dismissed from the university through academic or administrative disqualification when the conditions needed to achieve good standing are not met in a timely fashion.
 Consideration for reinstatement is provided through a petition process.|

-|Authority:||Executive Order 1038|
+|Authority:||Executive Order 1038.|

 |Scope:||Students admitted to Graduate Standing: Conditionally Classified; Post baccalaureate Standing; Classified; and Graduate Standing: Classified.
-Students admitted to Post baccalaureate Standing: Unclassified will be governed by the undergraduate policy on Academic Probation, Disqualification, and Reinstatement.|
+Students admitted to Post baccalaureate Standing: Unclassified will be governed by the undergraduate Probation, Disqualification and Reinstatement Policy.|

 |Responsible Division:||Academic Affairs|

-|Signature Page/PDF:||View Signatures for Graduate Probation, Disqualification, and Reinstatement Policy|
+|Signature Page/PDF:||View Signatures for Graduate Probation and Disqualification Reinstatement Policy|

-A. A student will be placed on academic probation if, during any academic term, the student fails to maintain a cumulative grade point average (GPA) of at least 3.0 in all units attempted subsequent to admission to the program.
+- A student will be placed on academic probation if, during any academic term, the student fails to maintain a cumulative grade point average (GPA) of at least 3.0 in all units attempted subsequent to admission to the program.

 - Withdrawal from all or a substantial portion of a program of studies in two successive terms or in any three terms.
-(Note: A student whose withdrawal is directly associated with a chronic or recurring medical condition or its treatment is not to be subject to administrative probation for such withdrawal.)
+(Note: A student whose withdrawal is directly associated with a chronic or recurring medical condition or its treatment is not to be subject to administrative probation for such withdrawal).

 - Repeated failure to progress toward the stated degree objective or other program objective, including that resulting from assignment of 15 units of No Credit, when such failure appears to be due to circumstances within the control of the student.